pgpointcloud/pointcloud/README.md

  - Once CMake has found all dependencies, run the build: `make all`
  - And install the artifacts: `make install`

-If all the dependencies were found, including the `soci` driver for PostgreSQL, you're ready to run a PDAL import into PostgreSQL Pointcloud!
+If all the dependencies were found, you're ready to run a PDAL import into PostgreSQL Pointcloud!

 #### Running `pcpipeline` ####

-PDAL includes a limited command-line program, `pc2pc` that does simple transformations, but in order to load data into Pointcloud we use a "PDAL pipeline".
+PDAL includes a `command linen program <http://www.pointcloud.org/apps.html>`_ that allows both simple format translations and more complex "pipelines" of transformation.
+The `pdal translate` does simple format transformations.
+In order to load data into Pointcloud we use a "PDAL pipeline", by calling `pdal pipeline`.
 A pipeline combines a format reader, and format writer, with filters that can alter or group the points together.

 PDAL pipelines are XML files, which nest together readers, filters, and writers into a processing chain that will be applied to the LIDAR data.

 To execute a pipeline file, run it through the `pcpipeline` command:

-    pcpipeline pipelinefile.xml
+    pdal pipeline --input pipelinefile.xml

 Here is a simple example pipeline that reads a LAS file and writes into a PostgreSQL Pointcloud database.